poliastro/poliastro/contrib/cr3bp_DhruvJ/README.md

 I will also be working to leverage the preexisisting functions of poliastro to further streamline these features and tweak cr3bp_master.py to be a class.

-The current work requires the widely used scipy, numpy and matplotlib libraries.
+The current work requires the widely used numpy and matplotlib libraries.

 ## Future Work:
 I want to make the entire setup more robust.
 Create a good starting point for users to compute families of periodic orbits and understand the general dynamical flows in CR3BP